 Difference between Predictive Maintenance and Preventive Maintenance:

-Both predictive and preventive maintenance are carried out on the basis of data analysis.
-However, predictive maintenance occurs only after a huge analysis of the data is obtained from the plant whereas preventive maintenance is carried out after a specific interval of time or with the usage of the plant.
+Both predictive and preventive maintenance are carry out on the basis of data analysis.
+However, predictive maintenance occurs only after a huge analysis of the data was obtained from the plant while preventive maintenance is carry out after a specific interval of time or with the usage of the plant.